unoplatform/Uno.GettingStartedTutorial/docs/quickstart.md

 ### Setting up our Page

+1. To start let's create a simple converter that will format a value to a string.
+Create a Converters folder, then create a new class `StringFormatConverter`

+    ```cs
+    public class StringFormatConverter : IValueConverter
+    {
+        public object Convert(object value, Type targetType, object parameter, string language)
+        {
+            return string.Format(parameter.ToString(), value);
+        }

+        public object ConvertBack(object value, Type targetType, object parameter, string language)
+        {
+            throw new NotImplementedException();
+        }
+    }
+    ```

-1. Let's start by opening the code behind and adding some base properties to bind to in our XAML.
+1. Next, we will add some base properties to bind to in our XAML.
 In the **Solution Explorer**, double-click **MainPage.xaml.cs** to open, then add the following code.

     ```cs
     public sealed partial class MainPage : Page